SDePaula97/SDePaula97/README.md

 #### My name is Svetly de Paula.
 I am an aspiring Software Engineer from Atlanta.

-- ⚡ Fun fact about me: I am obssessed with expensive :cheese:, roasting :coffee: and gourmet dark :chocolate_bar:.
+- ⚡ Fun fact about me: I am obssessed with :cheese:, roasting :coffee: and gourmet dark :chocolate_bar:.
 - 🌱 I’m currently learning how to build responsive full stack web applications using Javascript and React.
 - ✈️ I love traveling the world!
 #### Please feel free to check out any projects that I'm working on.